 But I leave you with something slightly brighter.
-If I asked you to paint a winter picture, what colour palette would you reach for?
+If I asked you to paint a winter picture, what color palette would you reach for?
 White, grey, shadow blue?
 Not Wassily Kandinsky, whose Winter Landscape bursts with eye-popping hues of pink, yellow, green and blue.
-Kandinsky developed a theory of colour entirely unlike other artists.
+Kandinsky developed a theory of color entirely unlike other artists.
 Was this artist a synesthete?
-Almost certainly yes, as this landscape certainly seems to hum with sound and feeling as well as colour.
+Almost certainly yes, as this landscape certainly seems to hum with sound and feeling as well as color.

-I hope your Christmas is as festive and bright as a Kandinsky, but remember to share a thought, and a little more, for those whose winter may not be as happy.
+I hope your Holidays are as festive and bright as a Kandinsky’s art, but remember to share a thought, and a little more, for those whose winter may not be as happy…

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!